XRealityBytes/TCSinger2/README.md

 ### Data Preparation

-1. Collect your own singing dataset, e.g., including [GTSinger](https://github.com/AaronZ345/GTSinger), and feel free to add extra data annotated with alignment tools.
+1. Collect your own singing dataset, e.g., including [GTSinger](https://github.com/AaronZ345/GTSinger), and feel free to add extra data annotated with alignment tools, like [STARS](https://github.com/gwx314/STARS).
 2. Place `metadata.json` (fields: `ph`, `word`, `item_name`, `ph_durs`, `wav_fn`, `singer`, `ep_pitches`, `ep_notedurs`, `ep_types`, `emotion`, `singing_method`, `technique`) and `phone_set.json` (complete phoneme list) in the desired folder and update the paths in `preprocess/preprocess.py`.  (*A reference `metadata.json` is provided in **GTSinger***.)
 Please present the `singer` attribute as a description specifying the performer’s gender and vocal range, and render the `technique` attribute either as a concise text listing of skills or as a natural-language account that conveys their sequential order.
 3. Extract F0 for each `.wav`, save as `*_f0.npy`, e.g. with **[RMVPE](https://github.com/Dream-High/RMVPE)**.